KingdomFirst/Excavator/README.md

 ## Does Excavator crash after opening or trying to use it?

 Downloaded .exe and .dll files on Windows are blocked to prevent users from accidentally downloading and running malicious applications.
+Once you download Excavator.zip, follow the guide below to unblock all the contents of the zip file at one time.

-Once you've extracted the contents of Excavator.zip, make sure to unblock the files by doing the following:
+If you've already extracted the contents of Excavator.zip, make sure to unblock each file by doing the following:

 For each .exe and .dll file in the directory:

-1. Right-click on the individual file (unfortunately you can't unblock in bulk).
+1. Right-click on the individual file
 2. Select Properties to open the properties window.
 3. Check the "Unblock" checkbox.
 4. Click "Apply".